-We do not currently have patent protection for certain of our product candidates.
+\ We do not currently have patent protection for certain of our product candidates.
 If we are unable to obtain and maintain protection for the intellectual property relating to our technology and products, the value of our technology and products will be adversely affected.

 Our success will depend in large part on our ability to obtain and maintain protection in the United States and other countries for the intellectual property covering, or incorporated into, our technology and products.
 The patent situation in the field of biotechnology and pharmaceuticals generally is highly uncertain and involves complex legal, technical, scientific and factual questions.
 We may not be able to obtain additional issued patents relating to our technology or products.
 Even if issued, patents issued to us or our licensors may be challenged, narrowed, invalidated, held to be unenforceable or circumvented, which could limit our ability to stop competitors from marketing similar products or reduce the term of patent protection we may have for our products.
 Changes in either patent laws or in interpretations of patent laws in the United States and other countries may diminish the value of our intellectual property or narrow the scope of our patent protection.
 RE-024 is covered by our U.S. Patent No. 8,673,883, which was granted in 2014 and expires in 2033.
-In addition, our pending application covering methods of treating PKAN by administering RE-024 has been allowed by the U.S. Patent and Trademark Office.
-Sparsentan is covered by U.S. Patent No. 6,638,937, to which we have an exclusive license and which expires in 2019.
+In addition, our pending application covering methods of treating PKAN by administering RE-024 has been allowed by the U.S. Patent and Trademark Office and is scheduled to issue as U.S. Patent No. 9,181,286 on November 10, 2015.
+Sparsentan is covered by U.S. Patent No. 6,638,937, which expires in 2019 and to which we have an exclusive license.
 Our RE-034 formulation is covered by a U.S. provisional patent application we filed in February 2015.